SaladBoss/Garak-MCP/README.md

   - Returns a list of available probes/attacks that can be run

 - **get_report**
-  - Get the report of the last run
+  - Get the report of the last run (WIP)
   - Returns the path to the report file

 - **run_attack**